 If these examples sound like a situation you’ve encountered with your work at a cannabis company, you should contact our FLSA lawyers immediately.

-Do I Have a Cannabis Industry Overtime Lawsuit?
-Contact our FLSA Overtime Lawyers for a Free Case Review.
+Questions About a Cannabis Industry Overtime Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.